Dear Dancer,

 that time, the belly dance has provided women with support

 in the face of patriarchy's oppression.
-The belly dance has
+The belly dance

 given women an outlet for self-expression and empowerment in their